 If you do not consider temperature changes an emergency, it is important to understand the true hazards of dramatic shifts in temperature.
 When homes get too cold, pipes freeze and burst, and windows crack.
 This type of damage begins when the outdoor temperature drops below freezing.
 Similarly, heat becomes a health hazard when the temperature reaches above 90 degrees Fahrenheit.
 When homes get too hot, inhabitants, especially pets, can develop heat-related illnesses such as heat exhaustion.
 These dangers make owning an automated thermostat an important part of emergency preparedness.

 Automated thermostats monitor and adjust your home’s temperature even when you are away.
 This is a great benefit for vacationers as well as "snowbirds" who leave their home every winter for warmer temperatures.
-With an automated thermostat, you continue to receive notifications if there are dramatic shifts in temperature, but you also have the peace of mind that comes with knowing your thermostat has taken care of the extreme temperatures for you.
+With ADT's smart thermostat, you continue to receive notifications if there are dramatic shifts in temperature, but you also have the peace of mind that comes with knowing your thermostat has taken care of the extreme temperatures for you.

 Automated thermostats record jumps in heat, so they also double as fire alarms, which provides an extra level of protection for you and your loved ones.
 Automated thermostats also alert you to extreme temperature changes caused by internal sources.
 If your furnace goes off, for example, your thermostat notes the change in temperature and sends you an alarm.
-You can also program your automated thermostat to catch changes in temperature before they start.
+You can also program your thermostat to catch changes in temperature before they start.
 When you set your automated thermostat to track weather reports, the thermostat is able to adjust temperatures before the cold front or heat wave moves in.